jmeowmeow/PixieReport/doc/weatherpixie-prospectus.md

 2021-09-09 Create edited snapshot of "Weatherpixie Prospectus" document using the Google Docs Marketplace "Docs to Markdown" plugin.
 Remove curly quotes introduced by Google Docs using vim, searching and substituting out /[\x82] and similar non-ASCII characters.
 Patch up the image sequence, since Docs to Markdown does not know what order the images are attached.

+2021-10-20 Factoring out layer compositing code to improve testability of alt text logic.
+Progress.

+Here's a layer list from a breezy night at the TROLL-A oil platform heliport.

+1. (night)
+2. (cloudy)
+3. (Mymble's Daughter from Moomin, red hair in a vertical bun, looking upward past floating hearts, wearing a white blouse with a yellow bow, a deep pink dress, striped bloomers, and black shoes.)
+4. _rain or snow or fog or mist_ would go here, but is not indicated by the weather report
+5. (two red gale warning pennants)
+6. (frame)

+The intention is to compose a picture description from the day/night, sky cover, lightning, doll, rain/snow/fog conditions, and decorations present in the layer names or descriptions.
+The doll picture is descriptive, while the other layer names are indicative of the rest of the scene.
+I expect we'll start with alt text composition logic fractionally better than madlibs insertion.

+Weather text is written in the black frame area atop the picture composited from this stack of layers.
+Location data is written vertically running up the left side of the picture.

 ---